astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 can change individually.

-For example, consider all the possible events that are lightlike displaced from the blue dot.
-These are all events that lie along diagonal lines that cross at the blue dot and make $45^\circ$ angles with the horizontal (if $dx'=cdt'$, then the slope is 1 and it makes a
+For example, consider all the possible events that are lightlike displaced from the cyan dot.
+These are all events that lie along diagonal lines that cross at the cyan dot and make $45^\circ$ angles with the horizontal (if $dx'=cdt'$, then the slope is 1 and it makes a
 $45^\circ$ angle).
-If the blue dot sends out light, that light will go up and away from the blue dot at a $45^\circ$ angle.
-Any event that sends light to the blue dot must lie below the red dot at a $45^\circ$ angle.
-All the lightlike intervals that connect to the blue dot therefore make an $\times$ across this diagram.
+If the cyan dot sends out light, that light will go up and away from the cyan dot at a $45^\circ$ angle.
+Any event that sends light to the cyan dot must lie below the red dot at a $45^\circ$ angle.
+All the lightlike intervals that connect to the cyan dot therefore make an $\times$ across this diagram.
 However, this set of events is actually referred to as a "light cone".
 Why a cone?
 Because if we do include the $y$ dimension as pointing into the computer screen, then the $\times$ can be rotated around the vertical axis, and instead of an $\times$, we get a cone.
-Click the button on {numref}`figinterval` to see the light cones associated with the blue dot.
+Click the button on {numref}`figinterval` to see the light cones associated with the cyan dot.
 Rotate the figure to get a sense of the three-dimensionality of the cone.